ipwndev/14-al061nr-hackintosh/README.md

 [1] Audio at full volume is still quiet for output(roughly 50% of manjaro while at 100%).
 Microphone works at normal volume.
 Using airpods or wired headphones results in adequate volume levels.
 The speakers are what have reduced maximum volume.

-[2] Battery Life is about 1.3 hours.
-I recieved the laptop in a poor state.
-It was roughly 2 hours in Manjaro for comparision.
-I believe the laptop wakes periodically, even when the lid is closed resulting in slightly worse battery life.
+[2] Battery Life is about 5 hours.
+I replaced the battery with a generic one from eBay, it was worthwhile as it increased the battey life substantially.
 Pstates have been configured.
-The machine only charges to ~74%.
-Occasionally doesn't charge, battery indicator does not always reflect accurately.
-These issues existed in Manjaro/Arch as well.
-The powerprofile has been set to that of a macbook air level of preformance to take advantage of the TDP-down powerconsumption of the i3-6100u(7.5 Watts@800MHz instead of 15) on battery.
+The powerprofile has been set to that of a macbook air level of preformance to take advantage of the TDP-down powerconsumption of the i3-6100u(7.5 Watts@800MHz instead of 15W) on battery.

 [3] Bluetooth does not have an independent toggle for power.